Tollii/Harmoni/README.md

     REACT_APP_API_URL= <YOUR_BACKEND_IP>
     REACT_APP_GOOGLE_API_KEY= <YOUR_GOOGLEMAPS_API_KEY>

+4. Migrate DB with sequelize db:migrate
-4. To launch the client, use 'npm start' in the frontend folder
+5. To launch the client, use 'npm start' in the frontend folder
-5. To launch the backend, use 'npm start' in the backend folder
+6. To launch the backend, use 'npm start' in the backend folder
 ```

 ### Screenshots: